microsoft/fluentui-blazor/CONTRIBUTING.md

 To begin you'll need Git and .NET setup on your machine.

-The `blazor-fluentui` repo uses Git as its source control system.
+The `fluentui-blazor` repo uses Git as its source control system.
 If you haven't already installed it, you can download it [here](https://git-scm.com/downloads) or if you prefer a GUI-based approach, try [GitHub Desktop](https://desktop.github.com/).

 Once Git is installed, you'll also need .NET.
 Instructions and downloads for your preferred OS can be found [here](https://dotnet.microsoft.com/download).